-The 2010 forecast of 19 million pink salmon is 48% of the recent 10-year average harvest of 40 million pink salmon.
-There are two primary reasons to expect that the harvest in 2010 will be smaller than the recent average.
-The first is that the parent-year escapement index in 2008 was the smallest since 1990 (only 56% of the prior 10-year average).
-Escapements were extremely poor on the inside waters north of Sumner Strait, where pink salmon escapement indices were below the recommended management targets for 19 of 21 pink salmon stock groups.
-In addition, the NOAA Auke Bay Lab's 2009 peak June-July juvenile pink salmon CPUE statistic from upper Chatham and Icy straits in northern Southeast Alaska ranked in the bottom third out of the 12 previous years that NOAA has collected that information.
-Pink salmon harvests associated with the three previous smallest indices in their data set ranged between 12 and 20 million fish.
+The 2011 forecast of 55 million pink salmon is well above the recent 10-year average harvest of 40 million pink salmon, and is near the average harvest for the past five odd years.
+The parent-year escapement index in 2009 of 12.7 million ranked 14th since 1960 and was 76% of the prior 10-year average of 16.6 million.
+Although the overall escapement index was below the prior 10-year average, biological escapement goals were met for all three sub-regions in Southeast Alaska and escapements appeared to be well distributed across the region.
+Management targets for pink salmon were met for all 15 districts with management targets and, at a finer scale, for 41 of the 46 pink salmon stock groups.
+In addition, the NOAA Auke Bay Lab's 2010 peak June-July juvenile pink salmon CPUE statistic from upper Chatham and Icy straits in northern Southeast Alaska ranked in the top third out of the 13 previous years that NOAA has collected that information, which indicates good freshwater and early marine survival for pink salmon set to return in 2011.
+Pink salmon harvests associated with the top third of indices in their data set ranged between 45 and 78 million fish.